How to Avoid Unwanted Baby Gifts (A Gentle Guide for Parents)

 Most people mean well when they buy baby gifts.

-You might end up with piles of newborn clothes in the wrong size, toys you won’t use, or items that don’t fit your space or parenting style.
+You might end up with piles of newborn clothes in the wrong size, toys you’ll never use, or items that simply don’t fit your space, routines, or parenting style.

-And when you’re already adjusting to life with a baby, managing extra clutter can feel overwhelming.
+And when you’re already adjusting to life with a baby, managing extra clutter can feel surprisingly overwhelming.

-You can gently guide what you receive — without awkwardness, and without hurting anyone’s feelings.
+The good news is that you can gently guide what you receive — without awkwardness or hurting anyone’s feelings.

 Why Unwanted Baby Gifts Happen

-Two groups tend to need a little more guidance:
+Two groups often need a little more guidance:

 Friends without children